cockroachlabs-field/crdb-local-k8s-multi-region-kubedoom/README.md

 ```

 Deploy the three separate StatefulSet.
 > There are some hard codes region names in these files.
 If you have changed the region names you will need to edit these files.
+You may also want to adjust the replica count and resource requests and limits depending on your computer spec.
 ```
 kubectl apply -f manifest/aws-cockroachdb-statefulset-secure.yaml -n $eks_region
 kubectl apply -f manifest/gke-cockroachdb-statefulset-secure.yaml -n $gke_region